Trilarion/opensourcegames/entries/xz_utils.md

 ## Building

-- Build instructions: manual (see instructions in source folder windows)
+- Build instruction: manual (see instructions in source folder windows)